Information for Researchers who wish to use the Introductory Psychology Research Participation Pool (Subject Pool)

 For routine, administrative, and operational requests and questions, contact the Research Participant Coordinator at: email@example.com

-For questions about Subject Pool policies, contact the Research Participation Pool Manager, David Allbritton.
+For questions about Subject Pool policies, or if the Coordinator has not responded to your email within 2 days, contact the Research Participation Pool Manager, David Allbritton.